LGBT-free zone: Declarations

-Anti-LGBT resolutions were passed by some Polish gminas (municipalities), powiats (counties), and voivodeships (provinces) who declared themselves free from "LGBT ideology" in reaction to the Warsaw Declaration.
-While unenforceable, activists say the declared zones represent attempts to exclude the LGBT community and called the declarations "a statement saying that a specific kind of people is not welcome there."
+Anti-LGBTQ resolutions were passed by some Polish gminas (municipalities), powiats (counties), and voivodeships (provinces), which declared themselves free from "LGBT ideology" in reaction to the Warsaw Declaration.
+While unenforceable, activists say the declared zones represent attempts to exclude the LGBTQ community, and called the declarations "a statement saying that a specific kind of people is not welcome there."

 The two documents declared by municipalities were a "Local Government Charter of The Rights of The Family", and a "Resolution against LGBT ideology".
-Both of these documents were labelled in media as "declarations of LGBT-free zones", but neither of them actually contain a statement of exclusion of LGBT people from any territory, activities or rights.
-The "Charter of Family Rights" focuses on family values in social policies and only refers to LGBT rights indirectly, such as by defining marriage as a relationship "between a man and a woman".
+Both of these documents were labelled in media as "declarations of LGBT-free zones", but neither of them actually contain a statement of exclusion of LGBTQ people from any territory, activities or rights.
+The "Charter of Family Rights" focuses on family values in social policies and only refers to LGBTQ rights indirectly, such as by defining marriage as a relationship "between a man and a woman".
 The "Resolution against LGBT ideology" opposes an "ideology of the LGBT movement" and introducing sex education in line with WHO education standards and condemns political correctness.
 An interactive map of Poland marking all municipalities which accepted either one or both of these resolutions, with links to their original texts, is available online, under the titles "Atlas of Hate".

-In August 2019, around 30 different local governments have accepted such resolutions, including four voivodeships in the south-east of the country: Lesser Poland, Podkarpackie, Świętokrzyskie, and Lublin.
+In August 2019, around 30 different local governments have accepted such resolutions, including four voivodeships in the south-east of the country, namely Lesser Poland, Podkarpackie, Świętokrzyskie, and Lublin.
 The four Voivodeships form the "historically conservative" part of Poland.

-In February 2020, local governments controlling a third of Poland officially declared themselves as "against "LGBT ideology" or passed "pro-family" Charters, pledging to refrain from encouraging tolerance or funding NGOs working for LGBT rights.
+In February 2020, local governments controlling a third of Poland officially declared themselves as "against "LGBT ideology" or passed "pro-family" Charters, pledging to refrain from encouraging tolerance or funding NGOs working for LGBTQ rights.